-Drain bodies with backflow seals shall withstand a continuous test pressure under the equivalent of a 10-foot head of water or 4.33 lbf./in.
-(30 kPa) above the elevation of the backflow seals without any visible leakage after 24 hours.
-Laboratory test method RF-1 shall be used to test the backflow seals.
+Drain bo exist with backflow seals shall withstand a continuous test pressure of 4.33 lbf/in.2 (30 kPa) above the elevation of the backflow seals in a way that applies the test pressure to all end use critical sealing features of the backflow seal without any visible leakage after 24 hours.
+Laboratory test method RF-1 shall be used to test the backflow y seals.
+The 4.33 lbf/in.2 (30 kPa) referenced, originated from the original test standard that uses a for column to apply pressure to the seal which is equivalent to 4.33 lbf/in.2 (30 kPa).

-Test RF-1
+5.2 RF-1 Test Standard